-- Check to see if an outside agency needs to be contacted (i.e., Department of Child Safety or law enforcement). - Have the student complete a Student Concerns, Complaints, and Grievances Form.1 An adult may assist the student in completing the Student Concerns, Complaints, and Grievances Form if necessary. - At a minimum, the report/complaint shall be put in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - At a minimum, the school employee shall put the report/complaint in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation.
+- Check to see if an outside agency needs to be contacted (i.e., Department of Child Safety or law enforcement). - Have the student complete a Student Concerns, Complaints, and Grievances Form.
+An adult may assist the student in completing the Student Concerns, Complaints, and Grievances Form if necessary. - At a minimum, the report/complaint shall be put in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - At a minimum, the school employee shall put the report/complaint in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - When a school employee receives the information, the employee will give the information to the school administrator no later than the next school day following the day of the report/complaint.

-1 The form may be obtained from the front office.
+&lt;sup>1 The form may be obtained from the front office.